Rokiis1/roadmap/types_of_testing/static_testing.md

 5. **Adequate Preparation Time:**
     - Provide adequate time for participants to prepare for the review.
 Management should support the review process by allocating sufficient time and resources.

-6. **Organizational Culture:**
-    - Make review processes a part of the organizational culture to promote learning and process improvement.
-Regular reviews should be integrated into the daily routine.

-7. **Training for Participants:**
+6. **Training for Participants:**
     - Provide adequate training to all participants so they understand their roles and responsibilities in the review process.
 Training ensures that participants can contribute effectively.

-8. **Facilitation by Trained Moderators:**
+7. **Facilitation by Trained Moderators:**
     - Ensure that reviews are facilitated by trained moderators who understand the review process.
-Moderators play a crucial role in guiding the review and ensuring its success.
+Moderators play a role in guiding the review and ensuring its success.

 </details>